-Corsica Yacht Charters
+Corsica Yacht Charter, France

 "We had a Corsican wine that had great authority and a low price.
 It was a very Corsican wine and you could dilute it by half with water and still receive its message.
 A Moveable Feast" Author: Ernest Hemingway

-General Corsica Yacht Charter Info:
+Corsica Yacht Charter Experiences

 Corsica is an island of striking natural beauty where towns are built on the very edge of gnarled cliffs covered in greenery.
 Photographers and artists alike will be enthralled by the vibrant colours of the natural landscape, among which there are UNESCO World Heritage Sites and vineyards along the trails to lonely lighthouses and chapels.

 As a popular holiday destination with the rich and famous, Corsica is up-to-date with the latest trends and big name brands can be found in the shopping districts.
-Spa massage services are plentiful if you do not have a masseuse on board, and the art galleries and museums are top-class.
+Spa massage services are plentiful if you do not have a masseuse on board, and the art galleries and museums are top-rate.

-The treks up into the mountains show the other side of Corsica, and vineyards take advantage of the volcanic slopes.
+The treks up into the mountains show the other side of Corsica, where vineyards take advantage of the volcanic slopes.
 Hikers that make the effort are treated to waterfall-fed gorges at the Gorges of the Solenzara River, and still lakes encompassed by pine trees along the Restonica Trail.

 The Calanche of Piana, Gulf of Girolata and Scandola Reserve are all part of a natural UNESCO World Heritage Site and photographers and painters could spend a good few hours at the vantage points capturing the colours of sunset or the beautiful sapphire water during the afternoon.